 Trans fats, which can also raise LDL cholesterol levels, can be difficult to calculate.
 Observant eaters can look at nutrition labels to see how many trans fats are in their diet, Sharma said.

 High cholesterol is also caused, in part, by genetics.
 For instance, familial hypercholesterolemia, a genetic disorder, happens when the body is unable to remove LDL cholesterol from the blood, according to the NIH.

 Age and gender are also risk factors.
 Women generally have lower LDL levels than men before menopause, but after menopause women's cholesterol levels tend to rise, according to the American Heart Association.
 Smoking and diabetes are also risk factors for high cholesterol, according to the Mayo Clinic.

 High triglycerides levels are also linked to an increased risk of blood vessel plaque formation and heart disease, Sharma said.
 They're also linked to diabetes and metabolic syndrome, a condition related to high blood pressure, high blood sugar levels, excess body fat around the waist and high cholesterol levels, according to the Mayo Clinic.

 A doctor may ask you to fast for 12 hours before taking a cholesterol test.
 After collecting a blood sample, doctors can measure the different concentrations of total cholesterol, HDL cholesterol, LDL cholesterol and triglycerides.

 In 2013, the American College of Cardiology and the American Heart Association released new cholesterol guidelines.
-The new recommendations help doctors determine which people should receive statins.
-Statins are drugs that block cholesterol production, and may also help your body reabsorb cholesterol that has created plaques in blood vessels, according to the Mayo Clinic.
+These new recommendations help doctors determine which people should receive statins.
+Statins are drugs that block cholesterol production, and may also help the body reabsorb cholesterol that built up in plaques within a person's blood vessels, according to the Mayo Clinic.